Menu

 Visits and visitors

-For every Wonder Week, we try to incorporate visits to local places of worship wherever possible.
-Visits include all 6 places of worship- a synagogue, a mosque, a Hindu and Sikh temple, two different churches and a Buddhist temple.
-Visitors are regularly invited into school to share their beliefs and practices in whole school assemblies as well as workshops for year groups who are not planned to visit the relevant place of worship.
+We try to incorporate visits to local places of worship wherever possible.
+Visits include places of worship- a synagogue, a mosque, two different churches and a Buddhist temple.
+Visitors are regularly invited into school to share their beliefs and practices in whole school assemblies as well as workshops.

 Planning

 RE planning is informed by the content of the Sheffield Agreed Syllabus.
 Suggested lines of enquiry are developed by the RE coordinator to ensure planning is in line with the Sheffield Agreed Syllabus.
-This information is developed by staff into more detailed plans for each Wonder Week.
+This information is developed by staff into more detailed plans for weekly plans.

 Top